raspberrypilearning/flip-treat-webcards/en/step_4.md

 5.  #eecda3 → #ef629f
 6.  #000428 → #004e92

-**Update** the variables to see the card faces in your new gradient:
+**Update** the variables to see the front and back card faces in your new gradient:

  + The front card face uses `secondary` and `detail` variables
  + The back card face uses `tertiary` and `detail2` variables